Jethro A. Hatch

 Jethro Ayers Hatch (June 18, 1837 – August 3, 1912) was an American physician and politician who served one term as a U.S. Representative from Indiana from 1895 to 1897.

 Biography

 Early life and ancestors

-He was born on June 18, 1837 in Pitcher, New York the son of Jethro Hatch, Sr. and Minerva Pierce, the daughter of Gordon Pierce and Thirza Smalley.
+He was born on June 18, 1837, in Pitcher, New York the son of Jethro Hatch Sr. and Minerva Pierce, the daughter of Gordon Pierce and Thirza Smalley.
 He was the grandson of Timothy Hatch, one of the Proprietors and Pioneers of Sherburne, New York.
 Timothy's wife was Ruth Welles, the sister of Martha Welles, wife of the Rev. Blackleach Burritt, and a direct descendant of Gov.Thomas Welles, the Fourth Colonial Governor of Connecticut and the transcriber of the Fundamental Orders into the official colony records of Connecticut.
-He was also a cousin of Herschel H. Hatch, a politician and attorney from Michigan.

-Hatch settled in Sugar Grove, Illinois in 1847 with his parents and four siblings, being pioneers of Kane County, Illinois.
+Hatch settled in Sugar Grove, Illinois, in 1847 with his parents and four siblings, being pioneers of Kane County, Illinois.